hyminhle/JID-4343-Electricity-Tracker/README.md

 - **Graph not displaying on initial load**: Sometimes, the graph may fail to render if the data is not available immediately.
 This issue will be addressed in the next release.
 - **Stats Box Updates**: The stats box may not reflect updates correctly after new data is uploaded.
 This will be fixed in future versions to ensure proper reactivity.
 - **Uploaded Data Not Syncing with Graph and Stats box**: The data in the CSV files, while can be uploaded, are not synced with the line graph and stats box.

+## Release 0.1.0

+### Features

+- **Modal for Data Selection**: Implemented a modal window in `Graph.js` for selecting buildings, years, and months.
+- **Predict Button**: Added a "Predict" button in `LineGraph.js` for future machine learning integration.
+- **Backend Endpoints**: Added new API endpoints in `main.py` to fetch available months and buildings.
+- **Data Fetching and Display**: Updated `Graph.js` and `LineGraph.js` to fetch and display data based on user selections.
+- **Caching**: Implemented caching in the backend to improve performance and reduce database load.
+- **Scheduler**: Added a scheduler to periodically refresh the cache.
+- **MySQL Database**: Create and maintain a SQL database that hold electricity data pull from the uploaded CSV files.
+- **Basic Dashboard and Menu Page**: Created a basic dashboard and menu page to improve user navigation and accessibility.

+### Bug Fixes

+- **Graph Rendering**: Fixed an issue where the graph would not render on initial load if the data was not available immediately.
+- **Select Month Update**: Fixed an issue where the user were not able to correctly choose the month data that they wanted to display
+- **Data Syncing**: Ensured that uploaded data syncs correctly with the line graph and stats box.

+### Known Issues

+- **Prediction Functionality**: The "Predict" button is currently a placeholder and does not yet trigger any machine learning predictions.
+This will be implemented in future versions.